 One of the transcendent skills of great golf course architects is the ability to route a golf course around the natural topography the property offers.
 This skill was particularly important in the early days of golf course design before the use of bulldozers and other land-moving machinery.
 For beginners in golf course architecture, this is an easy thing to pay attention to the next time you play golf.
 Simply survey the natural characteristics of a golf course’s land and rate how well the architect used those characteristics.

 I wanted to put together an example of OK routing and compare it to great routing.
 Recently, I had the privilege of playing golf at Lake Shore Country Club, an ultra-exclusive country club on Chicago’s North Shore.
-Lake Shore was designed by Frederick Law Olmsted, Jr., a landscape architect famous for his work with national parks who happened to design a few courses as well.
+Lake Shore was designed by Tom Bendelow an architect who was quite prolific in the Chicago area.
 Lake Shore’s property is mere yards from the shores of Lake Michigan, leading to phenomenal natural ravines.
 I couldn’t help but draw a natural comparison of land to Shoreacres, a top-50 course in America just a few miles north and similarly close to Lake Michigan.
 Shoreacres was designed by the legendary Seth Raynor who was able to beautifully navigate the ravines and use them to their fullest in his design with shots over, into and out of the ravines.

 When I began to compare the two, Olmstead’s work at Lake Shore became a bit disappointing next to Raynor’s genius routing of Shoreacres.
 For context, let’s look at Lake Shore’s par-3 6th compared to Shoreacres’ 14th.